dandokku/Sippon/READme.md

 4. **Game Descriptions**: Each game is accompanied by a detailed description, providing valuable insights to help users make informed choices.

-5. **Download Manager**: Sippon offers a streamlined download manager, allowing users to efficiently manage their game downloads and installations.

 6. **Community Interaction**: Users can engage with the Sippon community by sharing game reviews, participating in discussions, and interacting with fellow gamers.

-7. **Developer Showcase**: Sippon dedicates a section to highlight talented game developers, offering them a platform to showcase their work and gain recognition.

 ## Technology Stack